-Among mobile device users, voice search isn’t the future — it is here now.
-Virtual assistants such as Siri, Alexa and Cortana make it easy for mobile device owners to find information online without typing.
+Among mobile device users, voice search isn’t the future — it’s here now.
+Virtual assistants like Siri and Alexa make it easy for mobile users to find information online without typing.
 Machine learning has enabled virtual assistants to continually improve the information they provide, and the technology has caught on with consumers.

 Use Synonyms Liberally

 In the time leading up to the introduction of voice search, Google improved its algorithm’s ability to process natural language queries.
-Latent semantic indexing is one method that Google uses to understand queries that no person has ever used before and to identify great content.
-LSI is the reason why a page can appear as a result for a query even if it contains none of the words used in the query.
-It’s also a method that helps Google identify content that’s truly relevant and helpful — rather than content that simply contains the right keywords.
+Latent semantic indexing (LSI) is one method Google uses to understand queries no person has ever used before and to identify great content.
+LSI is the reason a page can appear as a result of a query even if it contains none of the words used in the query.
+It also helps Google identify content that’s truly relevant and helpful, rather than content that simply contains the right keywords.

 LSI analyzes the correlation between words.
-By analyzing existing text, LSI allows Google to determine the words that an article about a given topic is likely to contain.
-If your company’s content creators are doing a good job of optimizing your website’s content for Google, it’s likely that they already write with LSI in mind by using synonyms and terms that relate closely to the target keywords of their articles.
+By analyzing existing text, LSI lets Google determine the words an article about a given topic is likely to contain.
+If your company’s content creators and digital marketing team are doing a good job of optimizing your website’s content for Google, it’s likely they already write with LSI in mind by using synonyms and terms that relate closely to the target keywords of their articles.

-Although LSI is already an important part of SEO, it is even more important for voice search optimization because people don’t use keywords to interact with virtual assistants as they would with standard search engines.
+While LSI is already an important part of SEO, it’s even more important for voice search SEO, because people don’t use keywords to interact with virtual assistants like they do with standard search engines.
 Instead, people speak in complete sentences to express their search intent more clearly.
 More than ever, your website’s content should focus on satisfying user intent rather than using a target keyword phrase repeatedly.

 Optimize for Long-Tail Keywords

-We just mentioned the fact that people are more likely to construct their queries as complete sentences when using voice search.
-Optimizing your website’s content to satisfy user intent isn’t just a matter of focusing on quality — and it doesn’t mean that keywords aren’t important anymore.
-It does, however, mean that your content needs to become much more specific.
+Because people are more likely to construct their searches as complete sentences when using voice search, optimizing your website’s content to satisfy user intent isn’t just a matter of focusing on quality — and it doesn’t mean keywords aren’t important anymore.
+It does, however, mean your content needs to be much more specific.

-Typing is cumbersome — especially on smartphones.
+Typing can be cumbersome — especially on smartphones.
 People conduct text searches using the fewest words possible.
-When a person types a query such as “life insurance,” Google has to guess the intent behind the search.
+When a person types a search such as “life insurance,” Google has to guess the intent behind the search.
 Voice search gives people the opportunity to express their true intent.

-Instead of searching for a short keyword phrase such as “life insurance,” someone using voice search might ask questions like:
+Instead of searching for a short keyword phrase like “life insurance,” someone using voice search might ask questions like:

 - How much should I expect to spend on life insurance?